Daniel-Dukundane/Daniel-Dukundane/README.md

 - 👋 Hi, I’m Daniel Dukundane.
 - 👀 I’m interested in frontend development and ui/ux design.
-- 🌱 I’m currently learning VUE JS and NodeJS
+- 🌱 I’m currently learning VUE JS and FLASK
 - 💞️ I’m open to any collaboration.
 - 📫 You can reach me via
-- Email : dukundanedanny1@gmail.com
+- Email : danieldukundane@cedarville.edu
 - 🎨 see by work.
 - https://www.behance.net/danieldukundane